codex-storage/codex-research/design/sales.md

 a slot, the slot item already has a `seen` flag set, the queue should be paused.

-This serves to prevent availabilities that are small (in avaialble bytes) from emptying the queue.
+This serves to prevent availabilities that are small (in available bytes) from emptying the queue.

 #### Pausing the queue